Stasis

 But this is my moped; you stole it from me last year!

-The gang leader forced me.
+The gang leader made me do it.

 I was just taking my grandmother to the hospital